Kolding Culture Night: Koldinghus with a Touch of China

 - To increase mutual understanding and friendship among people in China and Denmark.

-This year, IBA Confucius Classroom was assisted by nine exchange students from all over the country; from Inner Mongolia right down to the southernmost parts of China.
+This year, IBA Confucius Institute was assisted by nine exchange students from all over the country; from Inner Mongolia right down to the southernmost parts of China.
 Wearing traditional clothing brought from home, they welcomed visitors to Koldinghus with songs and dancing, collaborating also with the Chinese artists who were participating in the event.

 Chinese art made up a big part of the day, along with two musicians playing traditional Chinese music; old pieces of music combined with poems, which the students read aloud for the audience.
 Guo Kai, the musician on the left, is playing on a ‘pipa’, a kind of Chinese lute; and Zhang Yu on the right is playing a ‘ban zheng’, a Chinese zither instrument.